Water transfer printing: Usage

-Materials

 Process

 In the process, the substrate piece to be printed first goes through the entire painting process: surface preparation, priming, painting, and clear coating.
 Depending on some types of plastics, some substrates may also need to be flame treated before a base coat is applied.
 A PVA hydrographic film, which has been printed on with a desired graphic image using latex or pigment-based inks, is carefully placed on the water's surface in the dipping tank.
-Recommended water temperature for the dip tank is 90° F (32° C).
+Recommended water temperature for the dip tank is 90°F (32°C).
 The clear hydrographic film is water-soluble and should dwell on top of the water for 60-75 seconds.
 Safely using a fitted respirator, the film is then sprayed with an activator solution to dissolve the film and return it to its fluid state.
 Once dipping is begun, the surface tension of the water will allow the pattern to curve around any shape.
 Any remaining residue is then rinsed off thoroughly.
 The ink adheres to the desired surface and it cannot be washed off easily.
 It is then allowed to dry.

 The adhesion is a result of the chemical components of the activator softening the base coat layer and allowing the ink to form a bond with it.
 One of the most common causes of a failure to achieve adhesion between the two layers is a poorly applied activator.
 This can be either too much activator being applied or too little.